 Students complete 14 credits (250 hours) of methodology coursework, but they do not participate in the Practicum component.
 This program does not meet all the requirements needed to apply for TESL Canada recognition.

-If students who have completed the Advanced Certificate program and wish to complete the practicum component and convert their Advanced Certificate to an Advanced Diploma, they can do so within one year and with the approval of the TESOL Program Lead.
+If students who have completed the Advanced Certificate program and wish to complete the practicum component and convert their Advanced Certificate to an Advanced Diploma, they can do so within one year and with the approval of the School Chair.
 There is an additional charge for this added teaching experience.

 Other TESOL Programs at Selkirk College